-If you have received a grant from a Victorian Government department or agency towards a project, Local Jobs First applies where the value of the grant meets the Local Jobs First thresholds.
+If you have received a grant or loan from a Victorian Government department or agency towards a project, Local Jobs First applies where the value of the grant or loan meets the Local Jobs First thresholds of $1 million and above in regional Victoria or $3 million and above in metropolitan Melbourne or for State-wide projects.
+These are the same thresholds as apply to procurement projects under Local Jobs First.

 If you receive a project grant: